 - Serve a notice of deposition.

 This requires them to appear in our office for a deposition, where they will be required to answer under oath, about all their asset documents.
 We can then utilize all that information to assist in the collection process.

 If they do not respond to the Post Judgment Discovery, we can file a motion to compel, and the judge will compel the debtor to respond.

 - File a motion for contempt.

-If the debtor ignores the motion to compel, then we can file a motion for contempt, and the judge can issue an incarceration order.
+Finally, if the debtor ignores the motion to compel, a judgment creditor can file a motion for contempt.
+In addition, the judge can issue an incarceration order.

-The judgment itself, serves as a lien against all of the debtors real property and personal property.
-We often times coordinate with the local county sheriff’s office, and go out and conduct levy demands on the debtors property.
+The judgment itself, serves as a lien against all of the debtor’s real property and personal property.
+So, we often times coordinate with the local county sheriffs office.
+Hence, we go out and conduct levy demands on the debtors property.

-We at Howe & Associates, our approach is to take a very aggressive stance in the post judgment area, in order to collect on the judgment.
-One of the tools that we use is sophisticated bank account locators, that help us locate the debtors bank account for garnishment.
+In order to collect on a judgment, our approach at Howe & Associates is to take a very aggressive stance in the post judgment area.
+And, one of the tools that we use is sophisticated bank account locators.
+These locators help us locate the debtors bank account for garnishment.

 So, contact one of our attorneys at Howe & Associates today for more information on your judgment creditor debt collection options.